 Warnings from two local hikers who were on their way down helped us firmed up our decision to surrender at the 90% mark to summit.

 TIP: All thanks to Japan’s WiFi data plan, we could communicate and receive warning from two local hikers using Google live translation.
 On top of that, the WiFi plan also allowed me to check train arrival time, find good F&B and load up on the right beauty product.
+View latest rates of Japan WiFi SIM card and Japan Pocket WiFi (good if you travel in a group).

 On my way down (and still not out of the danger zone), the wind pushed me down to a sitting position.
-By then, I was so scared and basically slid my way down the hill in a sitting position.
+By then, I was so scared and basically slid my way down the mountain in a sitting position.
 We were like fighting a war, and only got up to move when the wind took a temporary pause.

 “Sit down, Wait!
 Wait for the wind to stop”